Wishing you knew more about Aboriginal culture? Search no more.

 According to historians, a massacre is the "indiscriminate killing of six or more undefended people" over a limited period of time and with careful planning.

-Academics say the massacres of Aboriginal people were conducted in secrecy and few perpetrators were brought to justice (the Myall Creek massacre is a notable exception).
+Academics say the massacres of Aboriginal people were conducted in secrecy and very few perpetrators were brought to justice (the Myall Creek massacre is a notable exception).
 And they were planned in advance, "designed to eradicate the opposition".

 The number of Aboriginal people killed in retaliation of European deaths are off the scale.
 Among the most shocking is the Jack Smith massacre (Warrigal Creek, Victoria) in 1843, where about 150–170 Brataualang people were killed over 5 days in retaliation for the killing of one single person—Ronald Macalister, the nephew of a local squatter.
 It's an atrocity which historians found fitting the criteria of ‘genocidal massacre.’